Cercis canadensis

 eastern redbud

 Substantial specimens are in the northeast corner of Lantana.
-A handsome row of younger trees lines on Capistrano Way.
+A handsome row of younger trees lines Capistrano Way.
 In Palo Alto, a specimen at 1031 Hamilton Avenue is actually around the corner on Chaucer Street.

 See rosy-magenta-flowered C. canadensis var. texensis ‘Oklahoma’ strewn around the Torrey pines on the east edge of Schwab Residential Center, opposite Manzanita Field; two are in the courtyard of Central Energy Facility.
 Almost three dozen white-flowered C. canadensis var. texensis ‘Texas White’ are scattered along the east side of Roth Way Garage and the north face of Anderson Collection.
 A pair of C. canadensis ‘Alba’, another white-flowered redbud, is between the Bookstore and Post Office, among the Modesto ashes.